 Others misinterpret disappointments as loss of love.
-They get into bad and rigid habits, and retreat into affairs, or withdraw.
-They move into struggles of mutual mistreatment.
+Couples might get into bad and rigid habits, retreat into affairs, or withdraw completely.
+Sometimes partners engage in mutual mistreatment.
 They feel let down.
 They fantasize about leaving.

 Review the above list of unrealistic expectations.
 Take a few moments to think about them and ask yourself how many of these expectations you have.
 How realistic are they in your relationship?
 What resonates with you?
 What can you commit to checking when you feel the expectations creep up?

-If you can see the ups and downs as a dynamic process, and you can anticipate the downs, you can understand them as part of the life of a relationship and be more forgiving with yourself or with your partner.
-You will be able to prepare to bear the turmoil and see beyond it.
+If you can see the ups and downs as a dynamic process, you can understand them as part of the relationship lifecycle.
+You’ll be more forgiving with yourself or with your partner.
+And, you can prepare to bear the turmoil and see beyond it.

 We often hear that relationships need work.
-But in truth, relationships need attention more than work.
+In truth, relationships need attention more than anything.
 When we stop paying attention to the relationship, distance and disconnection may follow.
-Anger and conflict is often a reflection of distance, not that there is something wrong with the relationship.
+Anger and conflict is often a reflection of distance, not of something wrong with the relationship.

 Creating the relationship that you desire takes awareness and intention.
 Without care, your connection will slip away.
 Rituals are acts that you repeat on a regular basis.
 Rituals are habits that are chosen, created and practiced.
 Create and schedule both daily rituals and rituals for special occasions.
-This will solidify the sense of “we-ness”, so important to sustain the ups and downs.
+This will solidify the sense of “we-ness,” which is so important to weather the ups and downs.

-The memories of the good times are the antidotes for the normal disappointments that living day in and day out under the same roof with another person bring on.
+The memories of good times are antidotes for the normal disappointments and day-to-day routine of living under the same roof.

-Newlyweds sometimes avoid talking about relationship problems because they think this is a sign that there is something wrong with their relationship.
-Or they get into bad communication habits.
-Learning to discuss relationship issues in a respectful, honest, and direct way is a skill that can be learned.
+Newlyweds sometimes avoid talking about relationship problems because they think it signals there is something wrong with their relationship.
+Or, they get into bad communication habits.
+Learning to discuss relationship issues in a respectful, honest, and direct way is a skill you can learn.

-To learn more skills for relationship success, download these exercises.
+To learn more skills for relationship success, try these relationship exercises.

-Sometimes couples get off track because they don’t know how to respond effectively to their partners’ struggles with their families, workplace or issues with their friends.
-Learning to support our partners in times of stress is one of the most important marriage advice for newlyweds.
-Many couples get in trouble because they don’t know how to respond to their partners’ distress.
+Sometimes couples get off track because they don’t know how to respond effectively to their partners’ struggles.
+Learning to support our partners in times of stress is one of the most important pieces of marriage advice for newlyweds.

 Want more marriage advice for newlyweds?

-Interview successful couples that you know and respect and may want to emulate, and ask them the following 5 questions:
+Interview successful couples that you know and respect.
+Ask them the following 5 questions: